-Aarrr, Me Hearties!
-Compare, Contrast, and Share: Pirate Week Day 5 of 5
+Aarrr, Scallywag!
+Continue to Compare and Contrast: Pirate Week Day 4 of 5

 Welcome to pirate week!
 This set of five lessons is part of a larger, six week unit my district has implemented, called "Inspired by the Sea".
 My students have loved reading about all things ocean, informational and fiction.
 This week, they're excited to join the ranks of cap'n Prejna, and read fictional stories about pirates.
 We'll be focusing on reading closely for understanding, text structure and illustrations, and story elements.
 Many of my lessons integrate multiple standards within one lesson.

 At the beginning of the week, we focus on our close reading skills using Melinda Long's How I Became a Pirate, but then we dig into other pirate stories of different reading levels.
 Knowing I was going to need a lot of different fictional pirate stories this week, I enlisted the help of my school librarian, and visited two of my local libraries.
 I'm thankful to have lots of help in collecting stories in various levels to meet the needs of all of my readers!